How to choose the right participants for your UX research

 General demographic

 The general consensus amongst many UX practitioners is to avoid getting too granular when choosing participants.
-The majority of products should be so clear and easy to use, that just about anyone could use them.
+Most products should be so clear and easy to use that just about anyone could use them.
 With a general demographic, that’s exactly the audience you’ll capture.
 Plus, you’ll find participants quickly (sometimes within minutes when using the UserTesting platform).
 If you’d like to use a general demographic, make sure your study fits these characteristics:

 • The product you’re testing is meant for a wide variety of customers